When it comes to email marketing, there’s a lot to consider. We’ve got you covered with these top 12 email marketing tips.

 8. Find The Best Timing

-One way to determine which times work best for email campaigns is by using Google Analytics.
-You can use the Goal conversion section to view bounce rate, exit pages, and other data related to goal completion.
+One way to determine which times work best for email campaigns is to use Google Analytics.
+The goal conversion section allows you to view bounce rate, exit pages, and other data related to goal completion.
+Constant Contact can automate that task for you.

 You should also consider other factors and incorporate them when you send emails based on people’s schedules.
-For example, you can see lower open rates on holidays, late into the evening, as well as Monday morning and Friday evenings.
+For example, you can see lower open rates on holidays, late into the evening, and Monday morning and Friday evenings.

 9. Scrub Your List Of Non-Opens

 It’s essential to manage your subscriber list.
 When you click “send” on your newsletter, your list contains all subscribers who did not open the email.
-If you see that certain people are ignoring all your emails, you might want to delete them from your list.
+If you see that certain people ignore your emails, you might want to delete them from your list.

-To delete them from your list, you need to go to the unsubscribe page, then select remove and confirm.
-This process may be repeated until all your non-opens are removed.
+To delete them from your list, go to the unsubscribe page, select remove, and confirm.
+Repeat this process until all your non-opens are removed.
+Constant Contact can help automate this by automatically segmenting recipients for you.

 You don’t want to overload people who have already purchased or are no longer interested in the brand, so you don’t create a negative relationship with them.